oppoic/JSONViewer/README.md

 **English** | [中文](README.zh-cn.md)

-# JSONViewPro
+# JSONViewer

 ## Current Branch
-Source code of JSONViewPro Firefox Add-on.
+Source code of JSONViewer Firefox Add-on.

 ## Description
 format several JSON documents in one window, depends to your screen width, up to 6.